Mehrnoosh64/Split_Membrane/README.md

 ***
 If you are using the script, please cite us:

-Hazrati, M. K., Sukeník, L., and Vácha, R. (2025).
-Split Membrane: A New Model to Accelerate All-Atom MD Simulation of Phospholipid Bilayers.
-Journal of Chemical Information and Modeling, 65(2), 845–856. https://doi.org/10.1021/acs.jcim.4c01664
+M.K.
+Hazrati, L. Sukenik, and R. Vacha, “Split Membrane: A New Model to Accelerate All-Atom MD Simulation of Phospholipid Bilayers”, Journal of Chemical Information and Modeling: 65, 2, (2025) 845–856. https://doi.org/10.1021/acs.jcim.4c01664